willfurnass/sheffield_hpc/iceberg/software/apps/abaqus.rst

 -----------------
 After connecting to iceberg (see :ref:`ssh`),  start an interactive session with the :code:`qsh` command.
 Alternatively, if you require more memory, for example 16 gigabytes, use the command :code:`qsh -l mem=16G`

-The latest version of Abaqus (currently version 6.13) is made available with the command
+Abaqus version 6.13 is made available with the command

 .. code-block:: none